Geigerkind/vb_positions/README.md

 * Share the data

 ## TODO
+* Track impressions
-* Seitenaufrufe tracken
+* Reset storage
-* Storage einmal resetten
 * Show returned in graphs
-* Statistiken bauen
 * Delete for statistics
-* Tempo in Graph for toss darstellen?
+* Display tempo in Graph for toss?
 * Graphs for kill/soft block